rabbitmq/delete-release-action/README.md

 # License and Copyright

-(c) 2022 VMware, Inc. or its affiliates.
+(c) 2022-2023 Broadcom.
+All Rights Reserved.
+The term Broadcom refers to Broadcom Inc. and/or its subsidiaries.

 This package, the Concourse GitHub Release Delete Resource, is licensed under the Mozilla Public License 2.0 ("MPL").